Extended-Thunder/send-later/index.md

 ### Show Send Later Header

-This preference controls whether the "x-send-later-at" message header, which is where the add-on stores information about when a draft should be delivered, is displayed when viewing drafts that have them. *(Note that this setting does not work when the Mnenhy add-on is installed.)*
+This preference controls whether the Send Later schedule should be displayed alongside the "From" "Subject" and "To" fields when viewing messages that have Send Later headers.

-### Show Send Later In Status Bar

-This preference controls whether the add-on shows its current status in the Status Bar at the bottom of the Thunderbird window.
-The number of pending scheduled messages, or "IDLE" if there are none, is displayed.
-If this preference is unset, then the next one is ignored.

-### Show Background Progress In Status Bar

-This preference controls whether an animated progress bar is shown in your Thunderbird status bar when the add-on is working, i.e., when it wakes up periodically to check for messages whose delivery time has arrived.
-If the previous preference is unset, then this preference is ignored.

 ### Trigger unsent message delivery from Outbox